-Rearing Conditions and Experimental Design: Zebra fish, Danio rerio (average weight = $0.21\pm0.03$ g) were obtained from ornamental fish breeding centre in Iran and maintained in 12 Aquaria with continuous fresh water supplied from Aquaculture Centre (temperature = $27\pm0.06$ ) for a period of 60 days.
-Three treatments were conducted to evaluate the effect of probiotic BioPlus 2B administered to zebra fish, each treatments, in triplicate, was stocked with 30 fish.
-The fish were fed at three different level (T1:500mg/kg, T2:1000mg/kg, T3:2000 mg/kg) and control diet groups served as well.
+Rearing Conditions and Experimental Design: Zebrafish, Danio rerio (average weight = $0.21\pm0.03$ g) were obtained from ornamental fish breeding center in Iran and maintained in 12 Aquarium with continuous fresh water supplied from Aquaculture Centre (temperature = $27\pm0.06$ , mean $\pm$ standard error) for a period of 60 days.
+Three treatments were conducted to evaluate the effect of probiotic BioPlus 2B administered to zebra fish, each treatments, in triplicate, was stocked with30 fish.
+The fish were fed at three different level ( $T_1$ :500mg/kg, $T_2$ :1000mg/kg, $T_3$ :2000 mg/kg) and control diet groups served as well.

 Feeding and Probiotic Supplement Preparation: Biomar starter food was taken as a basal diet for the supplementation of probiotic.
 The commercial probiotic used in this experiment (Bioplus 2B, RazakCo.
-Iran) contained spores of two species of Bacillus (B. subtilis and B. licheniformis).
+Iran) contained spores of two species of Bacillus( B. subtilis and B. licheniformis).
 Probiotics prepared as described in its original manual.
 The proper amounts of probiotic suspension were sprayed into the feed slowly, mixing part by part in a mixer.
 Then, the feed was air dried under sterile conditions for 12 h and stored at 20°C. The commercial feed sprayed with sterilized diluents alone served as the control diet.

-Determination of Nutritional Effects and Survival: Every 15days, fishes were taken to determine wet weight and total length.
-The numbers of mortality were recorded as well.
-Digital calliper to measure the length of the fish with 0.01 mm and digital scale to weight of fish with 0.01 g were used.
-Indicators of growth include: body weight increase (BWI), present of body weight increase (PBWI %), specific growth rate (SGR), Feed conversion ratio (FCR) and Survival ratio (SR) were expressed as following:
+Determination of Nutritional Effects and Survival: Every 15days, fishs were taken to determine wet weight and total length.
+The numbers of Mortality were recorded as well.
+Digital caliper to measure the length of the fish with 0.01 mm and digital scale to weight of fish with 0.01 g were used.
+Indicators of growth include: increased body weight (BWI), percent increased body weight (PBWI%), specific growth rate (SGR), Feed conversion ratio (FCR) and Survival ratio (SR) were expressed as following: